Fraktality/spr/README.md

 # ☄️ spr

-Springs offer a powerful approach to describing fluid, physically-based animations.<br/>
+Springs are powerful approach to describing fluid, physically-based animation.<br/>
 **spr** is a high-performance and user-friendly motion library for Roblox based on springs.

 Animations are a single line of code: